mattermost/docs/source/channels/customize-your-channel-sidebar.rst

 To create categories, select the **+** symbol at the top of the sidebar.
 Or, select the **More options...** icon in the sidebar on any category header, then select **Create New Category**.

 Next, type a category name, select **Create**, then drag any channels or Direct Messages into this new category.
-You can also multi-select channels and Direct Messages to drag them together as a group using CTRL/CMD+Select or SHIFT+Select.
+You can also multi-select channels and direct messages to drag them together as a group using CTRL/CMD+Select or SHIFT+Select.
 See **Dragging and dropping selections** below for details.

 Make categories work for you
 ----------------------------